-There are fortunately many things you can do to treat dry mouth and improve dental health, no matter your age.
-Your dentist or physician can prescribe medications to help increase saliva production, and regular dental checkups will help your dentist keep an eye out for any dental problems your dry mouth may be causing.
-There are also several things you can do at home to improve the saliva production in your mouth, including:
+There are many things everyone can do to treat dry mouth and improve dental health.
+First, your dentist or physician can prescribe medications to help increase saliva production.
+Through regular dental checkups, your dentist can watch for problems that may be caused by dry mouth.

-- Chewing sugar free gum or sucking on sugar free mints.
-This will help fight dry mouth by stimulating saliva production.
-Look for products that contain xylitol, which is a sugar substitute that can actually help prevent cavities.
+- Use sugar free gum or mints.
+These products can help fight dry mouth by stimulating saliva production.
+Look for products that contain xylitol, which is a sugar substitute that can help prevent cavities.

 - Brush and floss daily.
-Proper oral health hygiene will prevent the build up of plaque, which is the sticky layer of bacteria that promotes tooth decay and gum disease.
-Use a fluoride toothpaste to keep teeth strong.
+Proper oral health hygiene prevents plaque buildup – that’s the sticky layer of bacteria that promotes tooth decay and gum disease.
+When brushing, use a fluoride toothpaste to keep teeth strong.

 - Drink plenty of water.
-Staying well hydrated will increase saliva production and help keep you healthy in general.
-Be sure to drink water after eating, and avoid foods that stick to your teeth, such as raisins, crackers, candy, and pretzels.
+Staying hydrated will increase saliva production and help keep you healthy.
+Drink water after eating, and avoid foods that stick to teeth such as raisins, crackers, candy, and pretzels.

 - Talk to your doctor or pharmacist.
-Discuss your dry mouth issues with your doctor or pharmacist and see if he or she recommends alternate medications that don’t cause dry mouth.
-They can also recommend products that keep your mouth moist.
+Discuss dry mouth issues with your doctor or pharmacist and listen to their recommendations.
+They may suggest alternate medications that won’t cause dry mouth or products that can help fend off dry mouth.

 For older adults, treating dry mouth is especially important as it can lead to problems with chewing, swallowing, and dentures.
 If you or an older adult that you care for struggles with excessive dry mouth, contact your dentist or physician right away to discuss treatment options.